My Struggle (Knausgård novels): Reception

 Knausgård has been criticized over the way he exposes other people in the book.
 A girlfriend he had for four years, anonymized under the name «Gunvor» in the fifth volume, said to the newspaper Bergens Tidende: "It was as if he said: Now I'm going to punch you in the face.
 I know it's going to hurt, and I will drive you to the hospital afterwards.
 But I'm going to do it anyway."

+In 2019, The Guardian included the first book in the series on their list of the 100 best books of the 21st century: "his compulsive honesty created a new benchmark for autofiction."